hotsphink/sfink-tools/doc/VirtualAndPhysicalWindows.md

   - Name: whatever (I used "Local Windows", which is not the greatest name)
   - Version: Windows 10 (64-bit)
   - Use an existing virtual hard disk
-    - navigate to the VMDK in the folder created by viewsetup above
+    - navigate to the VMDK created by viewsetup above (`~/.config/diskviews/ssd/ssd.vmdk`)
   - enable EFI
   - use PIIX3 for Chipset (in System/Motherboard)
   - use PIIX4 for storage controller (not NVMe for some reason...?)